 To save the view, click the Views button on the upper right corner of the page and select Save view.
 When you save a view, you will have the option to name the saved view, choose who you wish to share your saved view with, and select if others can edit the view.
 Saved views are then accessible within the Views menu under the Saved views section.

 Publish pivot tables

 You should always save your list prior to publishing in an Aha!
 Notebook.
 This ensures that you can access the pivot table and edit it in the future without having to also change what page is referenced in your Notebook.

 Once you are happy with your pivot table, you can share it with your internal or external stakeholders through a Notebook or save it for future working sessions.
-To share your pivot table, simply click on More options button and add the report to a new or existing Notebook.
+To share your pivot table, simply click on the More options button and add the report to a new or existing Notebook.

 Export pivot tables

 In addition to Notebooks, users have four other options for exporting their pivot tables.

 - Export to Excel